luangjokaj/wordpressify/README.md

 http://www.wordpressify.co/

 ### Introduction
-WordPressify is a modern workflow for your WordPress development, with integrated web server and auto-reload.
+WordPressify is a modern workflow for your WordPress development, with an integrated web server and auto-reload.
 Style pre-processors and ES6 ready.

 ## Features